dst78/ong/README.md

 ## dreamers

 ONG creates a soundscape that simulates ocean waves rolling in.
-I sincerely hope the soundscape bring you inner calm and relaxation.
+I sincerely hope the soundscape brings you inner calm and relaxation.

 Record it with tape, play other things on top of it.
 Enjoy, exhale and deflate and let your thoughts get lost.